QMaury/QAdventure2/README.md

 Text based adventure game written in C. still very buggy and has some typos. it'll get worked out soon :)

+You don't like my code? send a motherfucking pull request, bitch!

 # Your quest is to defeat the dark prince, and acquire the crown.
 You will face hardships, and will be defeated many times, but none are too difficult for an adventurer like you.